Cookie press

-A cookie press is a device for making pressed cookies such as spritzgebäck.
+A cookie press, also known as a cookie gun, is a device for making pressed cookies such as spritz cookies.
 It consists of a cylinder with a plunger on one end, which is used to extrude cookie dough through a small hole at the other end.
 Typically the cookie press has interchangeable perforated plates with holes in different shapes, such as a star shape or a narrow slit to extrude the dough in ribbons.